csatzky/csatzky.github.io/index.md

 **Abstract** (excerpt, p.
 3):

 "In this study, I am deriving explicit and implicit investment hypotheses from the Capital Asset Pricing Model (Sharpe, 1964), the Fama and French 5 Factor Model (Fama and French, 1993), and common price multiples.
-I empirically investigate the credibility of these investment beliefs using data from S&P 500® constituents from January 2010 to December 2020.
+I empirically investigate the credibility of these investment beliefs using data from S&P 500 constituents from January 2010 to December 2020.
 The significance of each investment hypothesis is assessed by two methods of statistical evaluation."

 **Conclusion** (excerpt, p.
 32):

 "(...)
-This research found credible statistical evidence in support of the “high GrowthSpread® outperforms low GrowthSpread®”-hypothesis.
+This research found credible statistical evidence in support of the “high GrowthSpread<sup>&reg;</sup> outperforms low GrowthSpread<sup>&reg;</sup>”-hypothesis.
 There is no statistical evidence in favor of any of the remaining eight hypotheses under investigation.
 When it comes to one-directional portfolios, I found evidence in support of the following statements:

-1. The high GrowthSpread® portfolio significantly outperforms portfolios drawn at random;
+1. The high GrowthSpread<sup>&reg;</sup> portfolio significantly outperforms portfolios drawn at random;
-2. The low GrowthSpread® portfolio significantly underperforms portfolios drawn at random;
+2. The low GrowthSpread<sup>&reg;</sup> portfolio significantly underperforms portfolios drawn at random;
 3. The low Price-to-Cash Flow portfolio significantly underperforms portfolios drawn at random.

 Noteworthy, there is some, but insignificant evidence in support of the low Profitability, high Profitability, small Size, and low Beta portfolios."